Home About Us | Contact Us

 http://www.bentley.com/products/

-For 'Documents' in general having Compatible software is best although most spreadsheet and WP programmes can convert.
+For 'Documents' in general having compatible software is best although most spreadsheet and WP programmes can convert.
 It seems that Microsoft now have the Industry standard in Word and Excel, go away from the flow 'if you dare'.
-While conversion is usually possible, you can also waste lots of time on re-formatting!
+While conversion is usually possible, you can also waste lots of time on re-formatting! .
+Open Office is free and can view, and resave in MS office formats.

 Adobe Acrobat Viewer- Free Download allows viewing of original documents ".pdf" files.
 (PDF = Public Document Format. ) Any document can* be converted to "pdf" and viewed 'just as' the original fonts, colours, pictures and layouts.